 - 1 tsp Vinegar

-- 2 tbsp Spring onion (green part only) chopped
+- 2 tablespoon Spring onion (green part only) chopped

 Chilli Garlic Paste

 - Soak dry red chillies in hot water for about 10 minutes.
 They need to be soft enough to grind.